 New update: Cabinet has announced this special citizenship will be cancelled effective from Jan 1, 2022.

 The following investments qualify under Montenegrin citizenship by investment scheme.

-The Government will charge additional EUR 100,000 per application which is used in development of Montenegro.
-The total cost will be EUR 350,000
+The Government will charge additional EUR 200,000 per application which is used as donation for the development of Montenegro.

 - 15,000 euros for an application for single applicant